Artificial Disc Replacement

 Why is artificial disc replacement performed?

-Artificial disc replacement procedures are performed to relieve chronic, debilitating pain in the the lower back or neck areas of the spine.
+Artificial disc replacement procedures are performed to relieve chronic, debilitating pain in the lower back or neck areas of the spine.
 In general, patients should meet the same criteria as those used to determine suitability for lumbar or cervical fusion procedures; specifically, patients must have chronic (persistent and long-term) lower back or neck pain and have attempted non-surgical treatments such as pain relievers and physical therapy with little or no improvement.

 Lumbar disc replacement is usually performed in patients whose primary complaint is low back pain without radiating pain, while cervical replacement is performed in patients who experience pain or weakness radiating into the arms as a major complaint, in addition to neck pain.

-• be good candidates for spine surgery;
+- A good candidates for spine surgery;

-• not be obese or excessively overweight.
+- Not obese or excessively overweight.

 How is artificial disc replacement performed?